List of Nine Inch Nails band members

 From left to right: Ilan Rubin, Trent Reznor, Alessandro Cortini, Atticus Ross, and Robin Finck.

 Nine Inch Nails is an American industrial rock band founded in 1988 by Trent Reznor in Cleveland, Ohio.
 The band's live performances contrast with its in-studio counterpart; although Reznor is in complete creative control of Nine Inch Nails in-studio, he typically assembles groups of backing musicians to interpret songs for live performances.
-The current lineup features Reznor and keyboardist Atticus Ross (an official member since 2016 and session contributor since 2004), alongside touring members guitarist Robin Finck (who first joined in 1994), bassist Alessandro Cortini (who first joined in 2005), and drummer Josh Freese (who first joined in 2005).
+The current lineup features Reznor and keyboardist Atticus Ross (an official member since 2016 and session contributor since 2004), alongside touring members guitarist Robin Finck (who first joined in 1994), bassist Stu Brooks (who joined in 2026), and drummer Josh Freese (who first joined in 2005).
 Although band members typically have a defined main role, many of them are multi-instrumentalists during performances.